-Image of a car in a driveway belonging to a divorced couple.
+a car parked in a driveway

-Updated January 1, 1 .
+Updated April 3, 2024 .
 AmFam Team

 As a marriage comes to an end, couples can expend a lot of time and energy dividing up assets, belongings — and sometimes even the cars they jointly own.
 You may need to revisit finance agreements at the dealership to take sole possession of the car — and the divorce will likely also affect your car insurance policy.
 Divorce and car insurance can be difficult to navigate because the policy can be based on joint ownership along with other factors:

-Insurance costs
+Insurance Costs

 In many cases, premiums are the responsibility of both spouses, also considered “named insureds” on the car insurance policy.
 The current, jointly-owned policy should be cancelled at the same time the new, individual policies go into effect.
 This will help to ensure continued coverage and that both parties are paying only for the premium on their own policy.

-Legal considerations
+Legal Considerations

 Proof of policy ownership may be mandated by the divorce decree or other legal documentation.
 Depending on your marital status, the terms of your divorce and the “named insured(s)” on your policy, you may need to make specific adjustments.
 Be sure and work with your divorce lawyer to review your current policy and check in with your insurance agent as well.

-Other drivers on the policy
+Other Drivers on the Policy

 If you’ve got children or relatives named on your shared policy, you’ll need to assign them to one of the new policies.
 This may also need to be in the divorce decree, so check with your lawyer on all the particulars.

-Vehicle title and registration
+Vehicle Title and Registration

 Divorcees will need to purchase their own auto insurance and may need to file for a vehicle title change in ownership with the state.
 You’ll also need to update your address and other contact information with local authorities if you’ve moved to a new location.